The Kyiv Independent: Funding

 The Kyiv Independent was supported by an emergency grant of 200,000 Canadian dollars from the Canadian government.
 Ashley Mulroney, the director of the Ukrainian Development Program at the Canadian Embassy in Kyiv, expressed that the grant, distributed through the European Endowment for Democracy, was "part of broader Canadian support for free media and democratization in Ukraine."
+Crowdfunding was initially also major source of funding for the publication.
+By March 21, 2022, in the early days of the full-scale Russian invasion of Ukraine, the Independent's GoFundMe campaign had reached over £1.4 million.

-Donations and revenue from readers became the publication's main sources of funding.
-In early February, the publication began running advertisements and published its first commercial articles on its website.
-However, Russia's war against Ukraine and its economic impact brought all commercial activities to a halt.
+In early February 2022, the Kyiv Independent began running advertisements and published its first commercial articles on its website.
+However, Russia's war against Ukraine and its economic impact temporarily brought all commercial activities to a halt.

-Crowdfunding is now a major source of funding for the magazine.
-As of March 21, 2022, during the full-scale Russian invasion of Ukraine, the Independent's GoFundMe campaign had reached over £1.4 million.
+The Kyiv Independent previously received some funding from USAID in 2022 and 2023, but now receives the majority of its funding from readers who pledge to contribute financially on a monthly or yearly basis.
+Those who pledge regular contributions are called members.
+By May 2025, the Kyiv Independent had over 18,000 members.
+Members receive benefits like Q&As with journalists, ad-free reading on the website, and a discount to the online store.

+In 2025, when other Ukrainian media outlets were hit by the USAID freeze, the Kyiv Independent launched a crowdfunding campaign to support three local outlets.
+The fundraiser gathered over $66,200 for Tsukr, based in Sumy, Gwara Media, from Kharkiv, and MykVisti, from Mykolaiv.